Dearborn Public Library

 April, 1977

-By action of the Dearborn Library Commission, Mason Branch Library renamed Bryant Branch Library on April 2nd, 1977, in honor of Katherine Wright Bryant, wife of E. Roy Bryant and sister-in-law of Mrs. Clara Bryant Ford.
+By action of the Dearborn Library Commission, Mason Branch Library renamed Bryant Branch Library on April 2nd, 1977, in honor of Katherine Wright Bryant, wife of E. Roy Bryant and sister-in-law of Clara Bryant Ford.
 Katherine Wright Bryant was a member of the first library board in 1920.

 1978